amandaghassaei/gpu-io/README.md

     ],
 });

-// Init a program to render state to screen.
+// Init a program to render "state" to screen.
-// See docs/README#gpuprogram-helper-functions
-// for more built-in GPUPrograms to use. const renderProgram = renderAmplitudeProgram({
+// See docs/README#gpuprogram-helper-functions for more built-in GPUPrograms. const renderProgram = renderAmplitudeProgram({
     name: 'render',
     composer,
     type: state.type,
-    components: 'x',
+    components: 'x', // "state" is a scalar field, only has an x component.
 });

 // Simulation/render loop.
 function loop() {
     window.requestAnimationFrame(loop);

-    // Diffuse state and write result to state. composer.step({
+    // Diffuse "state" and write result to "state". composer.step({
         program: diffuseProgram,
-        input: state,
+        input: state, // "input" can be a single GPULayer or an array of GPULayers.
-        output: state,
+        output: state, // "output" result to a single GPULayer.
     });

-    // If no "output", will draw to screen. composer.step({
+    // Render state.
+    composer.step({
         program: renderProgram,
         input: state,
+        // If no "output", will draw to screen.
     });
 }
 loop(); // Start animation loop.